graphile/graphile.github.io/src/pages/graphile-build/hooks.md

 ## Hooks

 The most common thing for a plugin to do is to add hooks to the builder.

-Hooks allow you to manipulate the specification that is being passed to the GraphQL constructors before the objects are constructed - therefore bypassing the need to fiddle with the private interfaces to GraphQL.
+Hooks allow you to manipulate the argument (specification) that is being passed to the GraphQL object constructors before the objects are constructed.

-Hooks are registered via a call to `builder.hook(hookName, hookFunction)`.

-Every `hookFunction` must synchronously return a value - either the value that it was passed in or a derivative of it.

 You can think of hooks as wrappers around the original object spec, like this:

 ```js
 const MyType = newWithHooks(GraphQLObjectType, spec);